stanislaw/SoftwareDesignHeuristics/README.md

 is one of the greatest sources of safety problems: two controllers whose areas of responsibilities overlap (see "Engineering a Safer World").
 See also "Two almost identical entities" and "Shadowing/Masking".

+#### Broken control loops

+The top-level controllers should always have a control over the bottom-level elements.
+If the controllers include both humans and automation, the humans should always be able to intervene and take over the control provided by the automation.

+This heuristic can be turned into explicit design constraint.

 ### Separation / partitioning